Important Information for J-1 Students during the COVID-19 Pandemic:

 - If you are a J-1 student that began your program after March 2020, you may not take more than 50% fully online (as listed in Patriot Web) classes for Spring or Fall semester.
-You must also live on campus.
-Please reach out to your J-1 advisor if you have any questions (email@example.com)
+Please reach out to your J-1 advisor if you have any questions (firstname.lastname@example.org)

 International students who study at George Mason University on J-1 visas are a part of the BridgeUSA program.
 BridgeUSA operates under the auspices of the U. S. Department of State’s Bureau of Educational and Cultural Affairs.
 The purpose of the BridgeUSA programs is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges.
 Each program has a unique description under which it must operate and designates an individual or individuals as the University staff responsible for the administration of the particular J-1 program.